Breast Augmentation With Fat Transfer in Albany NY

 Breast Augmentation With Your Own Fat — For Modest, Natural-Looking Volume.

 Breast augmentation with fat transfer uses liposuction to remove fat from areas such as the abdomen, waist, flanks, back, or thighs, then carefully transfers purified fat into the breasts for subtle volume enhancement.
+It can be a beautiful option for the right patient, but it is not designed to create the same predictable size increase as breast implants.

 Your own fat instead of silicone or saline implants.